thscharler/iparse/readme.md

 error code for the same function.
 For this to work call trace.enter() at the start of the function and trace.ok() or trace.err() at each exit point.

+There is a second trait ConfParser that takes self for every method.

 There is more later.

 ```rust